chitra1985/DataSpark/README.md

 # **DataSpark**
-Conducting Exploratory Data Analysis(EDA) to uncover the valuable insights from the Data.
+Conducting Exploratory Data Analysis(EDA) to uncover the valuable insights from the Customer, Produc, Sales, Stores Data.

-## Customer Analysis:

-## Product Analysis:

-## Sales Analysis:

-## Store Analysis: